 Poma said in May that she wants to turn the site of the deadly mass shooting into a memorial and museum.
 She said the OnePULSE Foundation hopes to open the memorial in 2020.

 In addition to the online survey, the foundation will host a series of town hall-style forums with a panel of experts to help keep the public informed on the process.
-The first town hall meeting was rescheduled for Oct.
-9 because of Hurricane Irma.
+The first town hall meeting was held October 9.

 The OnePULSE Foundation selected a small handful of people to help develop ideas for the memorial, including those involved with the Oklahoma City and Sept.
 11 memorials.